The Best Floorstanding Speakers For 2025

 Passive Or Active

-When it comes to tower speakers, you’ll also likely run into two different types, passive or active.
 Passive means that the audio component relies on an external means to power it, while an active speaker has the ability to power itself.

 An active speaker has a built in amplifier (that’s the thing that amplifies the signal and helps produce the output) while a passive one does not.

-Typically, if you don’t have a receiver then you’ll want to go with an active kind; especially if you prioritize things like Bluetooth.
-That way you’ll still be able to enjoy your content.
+Typically, if you don’t have a receiver then you’ll want to go with an active kind; especially if you prioritize things like Bluetooth or multimedia playback.

 But if you don’t necessarily need this and you plan on using them for home theater, then you can just stick with the passive kind.